A Necessity In Maintaining Mental Health

 9. When exercising, drink more water to compensate for the extra loss and try sipping along the way

-10. Develop a program to consciously increase your water intake over a couple of weeks.
+10. Develop a program to consciously increase your intake over a couple of weeks.
 This allows your body to compensate and to minimize the bathroom trips.

-Increasing your daily intake of water can significantly increase energy and decrease mental confusion, which can help you stay mentally healthy.
+Increasing your daily intake of can significantly increase energy and decrease mental confusion, which can help you stay mentally healthy.
 Such a simple strategy with such powerful results.

 Additional Resources On This Topic: